Tomshiii/ahk/README.md

 My scripts have support for a secondary keyboard with [[QMK Keyboard.ahk]](https://github.com/Tomshiii/ahk/blob/main/QMK%20Keyboard.ahk) which along with the [`Hasu USB-USB converter`](https://geekhack.org/index.php?topic=109514.0) **OR** `a custom keyboard` (with `custom firmware`), allows you to use a secondary keyboard or numpad to launch completely different scripts than your main keyboard following [this tutorial by Taran from LTT](https://www.youtube.com/watch?v=GZEoss4XIgc).
 Any macros that have been moved to this script can be pulled out and placed in your own scripts without any issues.

 ## What to do:
-1. Download and install [AHK v1.1](https://www.autohotkey.com/) then download [AHK v2.0 Beta](https://www.autohotkey.com/v2/).
+1. Download and install [AHK v1.1](https://www.autohotkey.com/) then download [AHK v2.0 Beta.6](https://www.autohotkey.com/v2/).
-2. Extract AHK v2.0 beta and rename either the 32bit or 64bit exe to just "AutoHotkey.exe".
-Then replace the default AutoHotkey.exe (usually found in `C:\Program Files\AutoHotkey`) with your new file from the 2.0 beta
-   - Replace `Window Spy.ahk` with a v2.0 version found [here](https://github.com/steelywing/AutoHotkey-Release/blob/master/installer/source/WindowSpy.v2.ahk)
+2. Extract AHK v2.0 beta, run `install.cmd` and then select `install for all users`
 3. Download and install either; (You could technically just edit scripts in notepad if you really wanted to, but I honestly don't recommend it)
    - [Notepad++](https://notepad-plus-plus.org/downloads/)
      - Then download and install the [ahk language for notepad++](https://www.autohotkey.com/boards/viewtopic.php?t=50)